 She wanted to change the picture, wipe an eraser over it, but she had no eraser and didn’t know of one that existed.
 Starting fresh, could that be done without erasing all that came before?
 Was that possible?

 She imagined herself sitting tall with her eyes up, taking in the world.
 New breath from an unknown world of self-confidence filled her lungs, her soul, and she knew what she needed to do and who she wanted to be.

 And though fear still resided in her mind and heart, she knew her fear wouldn’t kill her.
 The world wasn’t going to end unless she allowed it to.
 Cally was just another woman, no different than her.

 This new breath, or realization, sped up time to where she now stood, facing Cally in all her might.

 Julia wrenched her arm away and stepped back.
 Cally watched her, her dark, brown eyes wide.
 “What are you doing?”

 Julia gave her friends one last look, smiled, and decked Cally in the face.
 Cally stuttered backward, her eyes bulging from their sockets, and fell on her butt with a hard whack.
 She toppled over onto her back, her body unmoving.

-Her friends sat stunned in their seats, as if she had knocked their voices from their bodies along with Cally’s breath.
-She noticed her hands vibrated and her heart battered the inside of her chest.
+Her friends sat stunned in their seats as if she had knocked their voices from their bodies along with Cally’s breath.
+Her hands vibrated, and her heart battered the inside of her chest.